-In this case before registering to the program, the seller should consider some very important aspects, that, if ignored, could lead to serious consequences, like getting one’s account blocked.
+In this case before joining the program, sellers should consider some very important aspects, that, if ignored, could lead to serious consequences, like getting their account blocked.

 3.1 Storage abroad

-The European legislation obliges a company that stores its products in a warehouse, either of its own or of third parties, that is located in a different European state, to register for VAT in that country.
+European legislation obliges a company that stores its products in a warehouse, either of its own or of third parties, located in a different European state, to register for VAT in that country.

 This means that if you want to activate the pan-European program, you must necessarily register for VAT in each country in which your goods will be stored.